adhar-io/adhar/README.md

 - `digitalocean` for [DigitalOcean Kubernetes](https://www.digitalocean.com/)
 - `civo` for [Civo Cloud K3S](https://www.civo.com/)
 - `custom` for any other cloud/infrastructure

-## Adhar Capabilities :fire:

-- Activate capabilities to compose your ideal platform
-- Generate resources for ArgoCD, Tekton, Istio and Ingress based on build-in golden templates
-- BYO golden templates and deploy them the GitOps way using ArgoCD
-- Scan container images for vulnerabilities (at the gate and at runtime)
-- Apply security policies (at the gate and at runtime)
-- Advanced ingress architecture using Istio, Nginx and Oauth2
-- Configure network policies for internal ingress and external egress
-- Deploy workloads the GitOps way without writing any YAML
-- Create secrets and use them in workloads
-- Role-based access to all integrated applications
-- Comprehensive multi-tenant setup
-- Automation tasks for Harbor, Keycloak, ArgoCD, Vault, Velero, Gitea and Drone
-- Expose services on multiple (public/private) networks
-- Automated Istio resource configuration
-- SOPS/KMS for encryption of sensitive configuration values
-- BYO IdP, DNS and/or CA
-- Full observability (logs, metrics, traces, rules, alerts)
-- Cloud shell with integrated cli tools like velero and k9s

 ## Contribution :pray: